 When arriving at the Church we were really surprised that there was nobody here and we feared it was closed for the weekend.
 Luckily it was open and for a while we had the whole place all for ourselves to discover.

-Good to know: The site is opened every day to visits, there is a free parking place outside and for a ticket of only 2.5 EUR(10 LEI) you are given a priceless history lesson.
+Practical Info: The site is opened every day to visits, there is a free parking place outside and for a ticket of only 2.5 EUR(10 LEI) you are given a priceless history lesson.

 The fortified church is the biggest of this kind in Romania and one of the best kept from Europe, a remarkable place dating back to the early 13 century built first by the Teutons and then reinforced by the Germanic Saxons.
 When the invaders, mostly ottomans, were breaking inside the village, the population was finding shelter inside the fortification, a round wall of over 5 meters thick displayed in circular form around the church.